-This report is made solely to the Company's directors, as a body, in accordance with Section 147 of the Companies Act of Barbados.
-Our audit work has been undertaken so that we might state to the Company's directors those matters we are required to state to them in an auditors' report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Company and the Company's directors as a body, for our audit work, for this report, or for the opinion we have formed.
+This report is made solely to the Company's shareholders, in accordance with Section 147 of the Companies Act of Barbados.
+Our audit work has been undertaken so that we might state to the Company's shareholder those matters we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Company and the Company's shareholders, for our audit work, for this report, or for the opinion we have formed.